streamnative/kop/README.md

     Add the following properties and set their values in Pulsar configuration file, such as `conf/broker.conf` or `conf/standalone.conf`.

-    KoP supports partitioned topics only, so it's better set `allowAutoTopicCreationType` to `partitioned`.
-If the config is the default  `non-partitioned`, the automatically created topics by KoP are still partitioned topics.
-However, if a topic was created automatically by Pulsar broker, it would be a non-partitioned topic.
+    KoP supports partitioned topics only.
+Therefore, you had better to set `allowAutoTopicCreationType` to `partitioned`.
+If it is set to `non-partitioned` by default, the topics that are automatically created by KoP are still partitioned topics.
+However, topics that are created automatically by Pulsar broker are non-partitioned topics.

     | Property | Set it to the following value | Default value |
     | :------- | :---------------------------- | :------------ |